Damage from Trump's trade wars won't heal quickly: Analysts

 Mr Trump has indeed shaken up the global trading system but the US trade deficit has grown under his presidency, and analysts say he has little to show for his efforts.

-While the US trade deficit with China - which was Mr Trump's main target - has indeed shrunk, imports from Canada and Mexico have jumped, deepening the overall deficit.
+While the US trade deficit with China - Mr Trump's main target - has indeed shrunk, imports from Canada and Mexico have jumped, deepening the overall deficit.

-The import tariff increases that Washington has imposed on many products have "protected American manufacturers", according to Prof Gianluca Orefice, an economics professor at the University of Paris-Dauphine.
+The import tariff increases that Washington has imposed on many products have "protected American manufacturers", according to University of Paris-Dauphine economics professor Gianluca Orefice .

 But those tariffs also "raised production costs" for US industry and demonstrated the extent of the reliance on Chinese suppliers.